 A year later, the launch of the first K2 satellites was postponed to 2018.
 According to Russia’s news service TASS, Russia’s engineers were tasked with developing the necessary technology themselves so that the country could independently manufacture the satellites.
 As it stands, Roscosmos is hoping to launch the first new K2 satellites in the final months of this year.

 “I can’t imagine such infrastructure in any EU or NATO country,” said Florian Vidal, a research fellow at the French Institute of International Relations who has intensively studied Russia’s space policy.
 He cited electronic intelligence-gathering as such a red flag as to eclipse any other technological consideration.
-“The U.S. is talking about the moon and Mars, but Russia’s priority in space will always be mainly military,” Vidal told Newlines.
+“The U.S. is talking about the moon and Mars, but Russia’s priority in space will always be mainly military,” Vidal said.
 “It only wants to have control of the low orbit system because that allows to form a strategic connection between the navy, air and ground forces and space.”

 The Latvian and Estonian ministries of foreign affairs were unofficially asked about the possibilities of their countries’ hosting GLONASS ground stations in 2019.
 Given their traumatic histories with Moscow, both as occupied nations and targets of ongoing intelligence and disinformation schemes, the discussions ended quickly.